Human Design Authority Explained

 How does each Authority actually work in daily decisions?

-Your Authority is the single most actionable piece of your Human Design chart.
-The HD&Me Personalized Report walks through your Authority specifically and how to use it day to day.
+Your Authority is the single most actionable piece of your Human Design chart and learning to use it (with your Strategy) is the heart of the human design experiment.
+The HD&Me Personalized Report walks through how to use your Authority and Strategy in day-to-day life.

 What is the relationship between Strategy and Authority?